ianmartin/rtklib/readme.txt

 (8) Provides GUI and console (command line) APs:

-    - RTKNAVI, RTKRCV: real-time positioning
+    - RTKNAVI, RTKRCV   : real-time positioning
-    - RTKPOST, RNX2RTKP: post-processing analysis
+    - RTKPOST, RNX2RTKP : post-processing analysis
-    - RTKPLOT: visualization of solutions and observation data
+    - RTKPLOT           : visualization of solutions and observation data
-    - RTKCONV, CONVBIN: RINEX translator for RTCM and receiver raw data log
+    - RTKCONV, CONVBIN  : RINEX translator for RTCM and receiver raw data log
-    - STRSVR, STR2STR: communication utility
+    - STRSVR,  STR2STR  : communication utility
-    - NTRIPSRCBROWS: NTRIP source table browser
+    - NTRIPSRCBROWS     : NTRIP source table browser
     - Other positioning utilities

 All of the executable binary APs for Windows are included in the package as well